QME & AME Evaluations

 For Injured Workers — What Is a QME Evaluation?

-If you've been directed to see Dr. Patibanda for a Qualified Medical Evaluator (QME) examination, you may have questions about what this means.
+If you've been directed to see me for a Qualified Medical Evaluator (QME) examination, you may have questions about what this means.
 Here's what you need to know.

 A QMEis a physician certified by California's Division of Workers' Compensation (DWC) to provide an independent medical opinion when there's a disagreement in your workers' compensation case — such as the nature of your injury, whether you need further treatment, or whether your condition has stabilized.

-Dr. Patibanda is not “the insurance company's doctor” or “your attorney's doctor.”
-His role is to conduct a thorough, impartial evaluation and provide an honest medical opinion based on the evidence.
+I'm not “the insurance company's doctor” or “your attorney's doctor.”
+My role is to conduct a thorough, impartial evaluation and provide an honest medical opinion based on the evidence.

 What to Expect